vakodrazan/my-team-page/README_instructions.md

 Introduce your projects by taking a screenshot or a gif.
 Try to tell visitors a story about your project by answering:

 -   Where can I see your demo?
+    - You can my demo in the two links that I share above
 -   What was your experience?
 -   What have you learned/improved?
 -   Your wisdom? :)